ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 can then use the obtained credentials to impersonate the RO at the AS.

-Redirection away from the initial URI in an interaction session could also leak information found in that initial URI through the HTTP `Referer` header field, which would be sent by the user agent to the redirect target.
+Redirection away from the initial URI in an interaction session could also leak information found in that initial URI through the HTTP Referer header field, which would be sent by the user agent to the redirect target.
 To avoid such leakage, a server can first redirect to an internal interstitial page without any identifying or sensitive information on the URI before processing the request.
-When the user agent is ultimately redirected from this page, no part of the original interaction URI will be found in the Referrer header.
+When the user agent is ultimately redirected from this page, no part of the original interaction URI will be found in the Referer header.

 ## MTLS Message Integrity {#security-mtls}